 It is October and I am ready for the chunky, loose sweaters (smocks, as I have started to call them), dark nails and a candle in every room.
 You know what is apparently not so ready for the changing seasons?
 My skin.
 I spoke with three dermatologists and an aesthetician about common autumn skin woes, and how to fix them.

 Dry Skin and Lips

-Skin and lips get dry in the fall, which is something you have likely already noticed in yourself, but that doesn’t make it any less annoying.
+Skin and lips get dry in the fall, which is something you have likely already noticed in yourself, but that does not make it any less annoying.
 Rachel Nazarian M.D., of Schweiger Dermatology Group in New York City, says as soon as fall hits, she sees a major rise in clients who are experiencing dry, itchy skin.
 And as good as a hot shower feels on a cold day, the high heat is not good for skin.

 As good as a hot shower feels on a cold day, the high heat is not good for skin.